-These plans usually have a deductible (employers can choose between a low or high deductible) that employees need to meet before their coinsurance is applied.
-They also have an out-of-pocket maximum to be reached before the insurance company pays 100% of all covered healthcare costs for the rest of the plan year.
+These types of plans usually have a deductible (employers can choose between a low or high deductible) that employees need to meet before their coinsurance is applied.
+Employees must also reach a set out-of-pocket maximum before the insurance company pays 100% of all covered healthcare costs for the rest of the plan year.

-All group health insurance plans have varying differences, such as healthcare cost.
-But they typically share the following characteristics:
+All group health insurance plans have varying differences, but they typically share the following characteristics: